LEED Certification: LEED Silver

 Project Manager: Andy Soles

-The University of Massachusetts Amherst will build a new $177 million residential and teaching complex in the heart of the campus to serve Commonwealth Honors College.
-The facility will be one of the best public university complexes of its kind in the nation, and include 1,500 beds, nine classrooms, faculty residences along with space for gathering, advising and administration of the program.
+This $177 million residential and teaching complex in the heart of the UMA campus was built to provide a living and working environment exclusively to serve the Commonwealth Honors College.
+The facility is one of the best public university complexes of its kind in the nation, and includes 1,500 beds and nine classrooms and faculty residences, along with space for gathering, advising and program administration.

-The new living/learning facility will be erected on the east side of Commonwealth Avenue between the Recreation Center and the Boyden Gymnasium.
-Plans call for buildings ranging from four to six stories arranged around a series of courtyards.
-The complex will open in the fall of 2013.
+The living and learning facility is situated the east side of Commonwealth Avenue between the Recreation Center and the Boyden Gymnasium.
+The buildings that make up the complex range in height from four to six stories, and are arranged around a series of courtyards.

 Commonwealth Honors College currently serves about 3,000 students in 88 majors.
-It provides an intellectually challenging honors curriculum, creates a community of scholars and helps prepare future leaders by providing an academic avenue for highly motivated students to delve deeply into their studies.
-It is also the only such school in the region to provide a four-year honors course of study that includes a highly demanding six-credit honors capstone project.
+It provides an intellectually challenging honors curriculum, fosters a community of scholars and helps prepare future leaders by providing an academic avenue for highly motivated students to delve deeply into their studies.
+It is also the only honors college in the region to provide a four-year honors course of study that includes a highly demanding six-credit capstone project.
 The college plans to gradually increase its incoming classes from 485 this fall to 600 per year.

-Priscilla M. Clarkson, dean of Commonwealth Honors College, said this new complex will improve an already excellent program.
-"Commonwealth Honors College is the premier honors college in New England serving the greatest number of students in the largest number of majors," Clarkson said.
-"This new complex will serve as a visible representation of the commitment of this campus to academic excellence and will help attract even more students to the program."
+Before the project was completed, Priscilla M. Clarkson, dean of Commonwealth Honors College, expressed her enthusiasm that the new complex would help to improve an already excellent program: "Commonwealth Honors College is the premier honors college in New England, serving the greatest number of students in the largest number of majors," Clarkson said. "[It] will serve as a visible representation of the commitment of this campus to academic excellence and will help attract even more students to the program."

-The lighting controls include daylight dimming and vacancy sensors.
-Thermostats are planned for each dorm room, student lounge and office at a minimum.
+Lighting Systems: The lighting controls for the Commonwealth College include daylight dimming and vacancy sensors.
+The student housing buildings have separate thermostat zones in each dorm room, student lounge and office (minimum requirement).